-Most Popular PostsThe Art of Asking Someone To Meet For Coffee How to Find Email Addresses How to Cold Email Prospects How to Follow Up to an Unanswered Email Cracking the Code to Behavior Change My First Month Using A Virtual Assistant…Was Awesome The Least Talked About Enemy of Personal Growth The Most Important Document You Probably Aren’t Keeping The Most Undervalued Skill to Become More Persuasive The Fallacy of Money As A Means
+Most Popular PostsThe Art of Asking Someone To Meet For Coffee How to Find Email Addresses How to Set Goals for 2014 The Least Talked About Enemy of Personal Growth How to Cold Email Prospects How to Follow Up to an Unanswered Email The Fallacy of Money As A Means One Way to Write A Powerful Cold Email My First Month Using A Virtual Assistant…Was Awesome The Simple Formula to Become an Opportunity Magnet

 So I’ve been working in this tech co-working space called General Assembly for about two months now.
 Although the interior is quite nice, I’d have to say the best part about being in the space is the individuals that comprise the community.
 You’re surrounded by young innovators working on awesome projects across industries.
 It’s incredible to think about what’s possible if one were to bond all these people together for one project.

 In a space like this it would be very easy to spend entire days at a time just chatting with people from different companies.
 However, if we all did this nothing would ever get done.
 Its no surprise then to see people heads down most of the day working …